shsack/IBM-challenge/README.md

 # Our Solution

 Our solution to the problem can be found in ``main_notebook.ipynb`` contained in the ``final_submission`` file.
-All installation requirements and further details can be found in the notebook.
+All installation requirements and further details can be found inside the notebook.

 Below we briefly summarize our approach.